Meet the Providers

 Licensed Psychologist/Owner (Not Currently Accepting New Patients)

-Dr. Smith specializes in working with patients diagnosed with a serious mental illness, as well as patients who are part of the general mental health population.
-She is a strong advocate of a “strengths-based” approach to therapy.
-Dr. Smith currently serves on the board of the Arizona Psychological Foundation and is an active member of AzPA.
-In her free time, you will find her spending time with her family, exercising, watching documentaries, and listening to podcasts.
+Dr. Smith currently serves on the board of the Arizona Psychological Foundation and is an active member of the Arizona Psychological Association (AzPA).
+Outside of her professional work, she enjoys spending time with her family, exercising, watching documentaries, and listening to podcasts.

 -